fikirabs/Resume/README.md

 +	Hands on bench experiments working on cloning, PCR, isolating DNA/RNA from bacteria and different cells, preparing and running gel, western blotting, qPCR, qrPCR, preparing media and petri dish with appropriate antibiotics to grow bacteria, cell culture.

->###Research Experience
+###Research Experience
-+	Worked with the Jaffe research group at University of Washington, Bothell Co-Authored on a research paper with Nicole Wigder and Professor Dan Jaffe "Ozone and Particulate Matter Enhancements from Regional Wildfires Observed at Mount Bachelor during 2004-2011" on MBO fires from 2004-2011.
+>+	Worked with the Jaffe research group at University of Washington, Bothell Co-Authored on a research paper with Nicole Wigder and Professor Dan Jaffe "Ozone and Particulate Matter Enhancements from Regional Wildfires Observed at Mount Bachelor during 2004-2011" on MBO fires from 2004-2011.
 +	Collected and analyzed data using trajectories to track smoke pollution from wildfires.
 +	Responsible for learning and training laboratory personnel in use of Trajstat software.
 +	Extracted and manipulated data from large databases (HYSPLIT, FIRMS, NAAPS and MODIS).

->##Citation;-
+##Citation;-
-Wigder, N.L., Jaffe, D.A., Saketa, F.A.
+>+Wigder, N.L., Jaffe, D.A., Saketa, F.A.
 (2013), Ozone and Particulate Matter Enhancements from Regional Wildfires Observed at Mount Bachelor during 2004-2011, Atmos.
 Environ., doi: 10.1016/j.atmosenv.2013.04.026.